Patients are experts on their diseases and have a valuable contribution to make to shaping meaningful rare disease research, policies and services.

 - The Academy is characterised as open as all online training modules are also made freely available via the EURORDIS Website to anyone interested in building their capacities independently.
 As well as patients, each programme is open to a selected number of professionals such as medical and social researchers, clinicians and partners in digital projects.
 Some programmes are also open to international participants or non-rare disease participants.

-- To take part in the on-site trainings, candidates proactively respond to a call for applications and successful candidates are selected by an application committee.
+- To take part in the face-to-face trainings, candidates proactively respond to a call for applications and successful candidates are selected by an application committee.
 Participation is co-funded by students and then fellowships are provided by EURORDIS to guarantee equal opportunity.

 - EURORDIS also nurtures a continued relationship with Open Academy alumni through exchange of information and experiences, peer-to-peer support and regular webinars.